 Sahibzada Day will inspire us to fight against tyranny: Yogi

-LUCKNOW Uttar Pradesh chief minister Yogi Adityanath observed Sahibzada Day at his official residence on Monday and remembered the martyrdom of four sons (sahibzadas) of Guru Gobind Singh Maharaj – the 10th guru of the Sikhs.
+LUCKNOW : Uttar Pradesh chief minister Yogi Adityanath observed Sahibzada Day at his official residence on Monday and remembered the martyrdom of four sons (Sahibzadas) of Guru Gobind Singh – the 10th guru of the Sikhs.

 He said it was the divine tradition of Sikh gurus that never allowed anti-Sanatan Dharma intentions of foreign terrorists to succeed.

-“Sikh tradition should be adopted in every Hindu household, and should not be limited to Gurudwaras,” he added.
+“Sikh tradition should be adopted in every Hindu household and should not be limited to gurdwaras,” he added.

 On the occasion, the CM cited many historical events – from Babur to Aurangzeb’s reign.
 “Terrorists tried to convert the whole country to Islam and enslave India when Babur attacked India, but his intention was not allowed to be fulfilled by the Sikh gurus,” he said.

-In the presence of several dignitaries of the Sikh society, the CM also talked about efforts for the restoration of historically important gurudwaras in the state and the establishment of a museum focused on the tradition of Sikh gurus.
+In the presence of several dignitaries of the Sikh society, the CM also talked about efforts for the restoration of historically important gurdwaras in the state and the establishment of a museum focused on the tradition of Sikh Gurus.